Stephen Demainbray: Personal life

 In London on 22 February 1726, in a clandestine marriage, Demainbray married his first wife, Mary Worsham (d.
-1755 Montpelier, France) and they had five children.
+1755 Montpellier, France) and they had five children.
 Only their daughter Mary survived to adulthood; she married James Stephen Rigaud.

 In 1755 he married, at St Anne's Church, Soho, his second wife, Sarah Horne (a sister of John Horne Tooke), and fathered a further four children including Stephen George Francis Triboudet Demainbray.

 Legacy

 Demainbray's instruments were combined with the King's collection and given to King's College London and then, in 1927, to the Science Museum.